c01952f666540050efb7f2750d8e3e91/twitter-bot/README.md

 Main account and Support account tweets and replies.

 ##### Outputs
-Tweet an initial response that advises that scammers are always attempting to scam users via replies and DMs
+Tweet an initial response that advises that scammers are always attempting to scam users via replies and DMs.
+We are currently building a database of responses, that I will put into a data structure in the responses.py file.

 Reply to scam accounts that identify potential scammers (that may try to engage via google form links or built-in "send a message" links)
+There are many more ways that they might do so, but it will be important to know how to engage them.

 ### Flowchart

 List of "watched" tweets (Latest tweets?
 Most engaged tweets?)
-*Note* - There is currently no way to get tweets older than 7 days ->
+*Note* - We are currently only getting the last 10 tweets ->
-Poll REST endpoint to find all the latest replies
+Poll REST endpoint to find all the latest replies (only last 10 at the moment) ->
-->
-Identify new replies that have not be engaged with
+Identify new replies that have not be engaged with (and that need to be engaged with) ->
-->
-Remove user tweets (that we do not want the bot to interact with) -> reply to scam tweets (?)
+Remove user tweets (that we do not want the bot to interact with) -> reply to scam tweets from database

-### Technical Feasibility

-The feasibility of automatically replying to an existing account is very easy.
-The main technical hurdle I am currently investigating, is the ability to very specifically target accounts that are **not** users, but scammers that are trying to scam users.

-We will always be behind, with regard to this, as we will want to make sure that we do not go after any regular users.